Wild Scenes In Amsterdam Airport Show Why It Pays To Have Airline Status

-Wild scenes out of Amsterdam’s Schipol airport show why it pays to have status with an airline, many frequent travellers are claiming.
+Huge wait times at Amsterdam’s Schiphol airport have some people claiming this is why it really pays to have status with an airline.

 Whatever you have to do to avoid the hell that is Amsterdam airport, do it.
 7 connecting flights through countries you’ve never heard of to avoid Schiphol?
 Do it.
 Renting a donkey cart from Sixt to avoid Schiphol?
 Do it. @Schiphol @KLM pic.twitter.com/lqB2U7l5OO— Jim Waller (@JimWallerKSC) July 2, 2022